fmalee/symfony-docs-cn/best_practices/templates.rst

         }
     }

-就是这些!

-如果你使用 :ref:`default services.yaml configuration <service-container-services-load-example>`，
-那么这就完工了！Symfony将自动探知你的新服务并将其标记为一个Twig扩展。
+And that's it!

+If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, you're done!
+Symfony will automatically know about your new service and tag it to be used as a Twig extension.

 ----

-下一章: :doc:`/best_practices/forms`
+Next: :doc:`/best_practices/forms`

 .. _`Twig`: https://twig.symfony.com/
 .. _`Parsedown`: http://parsedown.org/